 KPMG's commitment to integrity and quality is enshrined in the KPMG values that lie at the heart of the way we do things.
 They define KPMG's diverse and inclusive culture and our commitment to the right personal and professional conduct.
-The KPMG values emphasize that, above all, KPMG personnel act with integrity, uphold the highest professional standards and provide sound advice while rigorously maintaining independence and complying with laws, regulations and professional standards.
+The KPMG values emphasize that, above all, KPMG personnel act with integrity, uphold the highest professional standards and provide sound advice while rigorously maintaining independence and complying with laws, regulations, and professional standards.

 The KPMG values are communicated clearly to all people and are embedded into member firms' people processes - induction, performance development and reward.

 Building on the KPMG values is the KPMG Global Code of Conduct.
-Member firms, including KPMG Hungary are required to adopt, as a minimum, the Global Code of Conduct.
+Member firms, including KPMG Korea are required to adopt, as a minimum, the Global Code of Conduct.

+KPMG Korea Code of Conduct

-KPMG Hungary Code of Conduct
+In addition, the KPMG Korea Code of Conduct lays

-In addition the KPMG Hungary Code of Conduct lays out the expectations of ethical behavior for all partners and employees at KPMG Hungary and is built on the foundation of the KPMG values, the shared set of beliefs and principles at KPMG.
-In addition, the KPMG Hungary Code of Conduct emphasizes that each partner and employee is personally responsible for following the legal, professional, and ethical standards that apply to his or her job function and level of responsibility.
-The KPMG Hungary Code of Conduct sets out our commitments and includes provisions that require KPMG Hungary personnel, in summary to:
+out the expectations of ethical behavior for all partners and employees at KPMG Korea and is built on the foundation of the KPMG values, the shared set of beliefs and principles at KPMG.
+In addition, the KPMG Korea Code of Conduct emphasizes that each partner and employee is personally responsible for following the legal, professional, and ethical standards that apply to one's job function and level of responsibility.
+The KPMG Korea Code of Conduct sets out our commitments and includes provisions that require KPMG Korea personnel, in summary to:

-- comply with all applicable laws, regulations, professional standards and KPMG Hungary policies - work with the right clients and third parties - focus on quality - maintain our objectivity - not tolerate any illegal or unethical acts, committed within KPMG Hungary, by clients
+- comply with all applicable laws, regulations, professional standards and KPMG Korea policies;

+- work with the right clients and third parties;

+- focus on quality;

+- maintain our objectivity and independence;

-- or suppliers or public officials with whom we deal
+- not tolerate any illegal or unethical acts, committed within KPMG Korea, by clients or suppliers, or public officials with whom we deal;

-- protect information
+- protect information;

-- compete fairly
+- compete fairly;

-- help our people to be extraordinary
+- help our people to be extraordinary;

-- be responsible corporate citizens
+- be responsible corporate citizens; and

 - build public trust.